Chart Color Schemes

 Clayton - Central is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Clayton-Central has a high level of cultural diversity, with 71.8% speaking a language other than English at home and 71.1% born overseas.
-Christianity is the predominant religion, comprising 32.9%.
-Hinduism is significantly higher than the Melbourne average at 18.9%.
+Christianity is the predominant religion at 32.9%.
+Hinduism is notably higher at 18.9%, compared to Greater Melbourne's average of 4.4%.

 Frequently Asked Questions - Diversity